Fast Sampling for Bayesian Max-Margin Models: Stochastic Subgradient MCMC

-When drawing at most a countable number of samples from $H_{0}$, the subgradient HMC can be thought of as drawing samples from an ordinary $H_{\epsilon}$ instead.
-With this approximation, the sampler satisfies detailed balance and is thus valid for generating approximate samples from $H_{0}$.
-We can make such approximation as accurate as possible by simply letting $\epsilon$ go to zero in the sense of the converging posterior.
+When $\epsilon$ is small enough, the posterior subgradients $\partial_{\theta}U_{0}$ used in Eqn.~\ref{eqn:subgradient HMC} is approximately the same with $\nabla_{\theta}U_{\epsilon}$ and it will be scarcely possible for the sampler to hit those neighborhoods since the measure of the neighborhood is bounded by $\epsilon$.
+Then subgradient HMC can be equivalent to drawing samples from a smooth posterior $U{\epsilon}$ instead.
+With this approximation, the subgradient HMC satisfies detailed balance and is thus valid for generating approximate samples from the true posterior $U_{0}$.

+We give an intuitive illustration of the theoretical analysis.
+In Fig.~\ref{fig:approximation demo}, we construct several polynomial smooth functions $U_{\epsilon}$ for a continuous but non-smooth function $U_{0}$.
+As can be seen, when $\epsilon$ is as small as 0.15, $U_{0.15}$ is very close to $U_{0}$ and it's very unlikely for a sampler to use finite samples (such as 100 samples), to hit the two neighborhoods $B(-1,0.15)$ and $B(1,0.15)$.